 Our Viewliner Accessible Bedroom is designed for easy access, best suited for two adults, but can accommodate up to three adults.

 Accommodates 2 Adults | In-room Toilet & Shower

 Frequently Asked Questions

 Most sleeping car rooms are designed to comfortably accommodate two averaged-sized adults, one in each berth.
-Some rooms can accommodate more: on Superliner trains, for example, Family Bedrooms are designed to accommodate two adults and two children.
-Regular Bedrooms (not Roomettes, Family Bedrooms or Accessible Bedrooms) can be combined to create Bedroom Suites.
+Some rooms can accommodate more.
+On Superliner trains, for example, Family Bedrooms are designed to accommodate two adults and two children.
+Bedrooms (not Roomettes, Family Bedrooms or Accessible Bedrooms) can be combined to create Bedroom Suites.
 In addition, lower berths in all Bedrooms (but not Roomettes) can accommodate two small adults or children, allowing up to three to share a room.

 The purchase of sleeping accommodations is considered to be an upgrade to your regular rail fare.
 The charge is applied as an add-on, usually to the lowest rail fare available.
 When you share a sleeper, you will be charged only one accommodation charge for all parties sharing the sleeping accommodation.
 Each passenger pays regular rail fare.